-Please note – views expressed are my own and not influenced, in any manner, by any political party/organisation.
+Views expressed on social elections are my own and not influenced, in any manner, by any political party/organisation.

 For those not in-the-know, MCC is a set of guidelines released by the Election Commission to ensure the polls are free and fair.
-The inclusion of Social Media under the MCC and the Political Ad Rules means having a stringent check on the activities of the political parties and their campaigns on these platforms.
+The inclusion of social media under the MCC and the Political Ad Rules means having a stringent check on the activities of the political parties and their campaigns on these platforms.
+(Read: running social elections)

 It, however, fails to include a lot of obvious touch points which would likely be abused by the political parties.
 But, to give credit where credit is due, they are at least talking about the basics.
 It’s good that the needle has started to move, but we’re just scratching the surface right now.
 What lies beneath can be dangerous to an unprecedented level.